kriasoft/aspnet-starter-kit/README.md

 $ git merge aspnet-starter-kit/master
 ```

-Alternatively, pull the latest version of this repository into a separate folder and and compare
+Alternatively, pull the latest version of this repository into a separate folder and compare it with
-it with your project by using a diff tool such as [Beyond Compare](http://www.scootersoftware.com/).
+your project by using a diff tool such as [Beyond Compare](http://www.scootersoftware.com/).

 ### How to Contribute